 A marketing plan is a document outlining high-level marketing goals and the step-by-step strategy for achieving them.
 These marketing plans typically include sections like buyer personas, a unique value proposition, and distribution channels.
 Marketing plans help businesses in all industries ensure they have a path to achieving clear goals and measuring marketing success.

 Both the planning and implementation of a small business marketing plan can be time-consuming.
-When time is limited, small business can turn to a complete marketing agency like Hibu for help.
-Hibu specializes in small business marketing, helping to build brand awareness and build a client base for a starting fee beginning at $400, then $100/month thereafter.
+When time is limited, it’s smart to turn to an experienced marketing agency like Hibu for help.
+Hibu specializes in small business marketing, helping to build brand awareness and build a client base, and for as little as $200 per month.
 Click here to get started with Hibu.

 4 Free Marketing Plan Templates